 Although legal for Americans over 21, alcohol can be problematic, and some people need professional alcohol addiction treatment to stop drinking.
 Even though it can be a major problem on its own, some people won’t stop there.
 Alcohol is often thought of as a gateway drug for some, especially for teens and young adults.

-Reach Out to Vertava Health Mississippi to Learn More
+Reach Out to Woodland Recovery Center to Learn More

 With the ongoing opioid epidemic, the use of prescription painkillers is an area of major concern.
 Not only is this dangerous on its own, but heroin use is also about 19 times higher in those that have used pain relievers than those who did not.
 Other reports suggest that up to 80% of those who use heroin began abusing prescription painkillers before trying heroin.
 To avoid the many dangers associated with heroin, people abusing painkillers should seek opioid addiction treatment sooner rather than later.
 While the exact facts about gateway drugs may still be partially unknown, substance use of any kind can be dangerous.

-Many people who use gateway drugs will never go on to develop an addiction, but for others, gateway drugs are the first step down a dark and dangerous road.
+Many people who use substances considered to be a gateway will never go on to develop an addiction.
+However, for others, gateway drugs are the first step down a dark and dangerous road.
 Instead of going too far down the wrong path, take a step in the right direction.
 Our drug rehab center in Mississippi offers a full continuum of care to help people at every stage on their road to recovery.
 Contact us today to get started.
-At Vertava Health Mississippi, we are here for you.
+At Woodland Recovery Center, we are here for you.